-With a large metal spoon scoop out the seeds and insides of the pumpkin.
+With a large metal spoon scoop out the seeds of the pumpkin.
 Make sure that you leave pumpkin insides.
 We will eat it!

 Cook pumpkin until tender (for about 15-20minutes) in the upright position in a salty water.
 Test if the pumpkin is ready by piercing the flesh with a skewer or a fork.

 Prepare the sauce

-Take a pot and fry chopped onions on the medium heat until golden brown.
+Take a pot and fry chopped onions on the medium heat using any vegetable oil until golden brown.
 Add garlic and fry it another minute.

-In a separate bowl mix the cream of coconut with flour until smooth and pour it into the pan.
-Add immediately diced tomatoes, chopped chili and broth cubes.
-Cook the sauce until the broth cubes dissolve (around 3 minutes)
+- In a separate bowl mix the cream of coconut with flour until smooth and pour it into the pan.
+Add immediately diced tomatoes, chopped chilli and broth cubes.
+Cook the sauce until the broth cubes dissolve (around 3 minutes).

 - Turn off the heat.